God Meets His People at Mount Sinai

 Discussion Questions

-- Why do you think God told the people to wash their clothes and get ready for three days before He arrived?
+- Why do you think God told the people to wash their clothes and wait three days before He arrived?
+What was He teaching them about who He is?

 Memorize God's Word